fredrikhl/advent-of-code/2017-python/README.md

 # Advent of Code 2017

-Solutions to [Advent of Code], in Python.
+Over-engineered solutions to [Advent of Code], in Python.

 These solutions *will* be sub-optimal in performance, but (hopefully) makes up for that in test coverage, readability and [Zen][PEP-20].